weixian-zhang/FoodTruckJunkie/README.md

  ### Security In DevOps Pipelines

- We will be introducing security tasks into our Build and Release pieplines with tasks as follows
+ We will be introducing security tasks into our Build and Release pieplines as follows
  * <b>Build Pipeline</b>
     * Credential Scanner - detects credentials and secrets
     * SonarQube Static Code Analysis - code smells, bugs and security vulnerabilities ([rules here](https://docs.sonarqube.org/latest/user-guide/security-rules/))